Close

 You may be leaving your child’s device at risk if you’re not using reliable antivirus software.

-There’s a huge range of antivirus software that comes equipped with the tools to protect your child from the threats posed by cybercriminals.
-Some of the major antivirus software providers to consider include:
+There’s a huge range of antivirus software that comes equipped with the tools to keep your child safe from the threats posed by cybercriminals.
+The following resources aremajor antivirus software providers to consider:

 • Heimdal